-The origins of this ware date back to sometime between the second half of the 7th century and 8th century A.D.
-At the time, a type of earthenware called sueki was being fired and in the early days, seed pots used by farmers were being made.
-Subsequently, however, it seems that temple roof tiles were produced.
+These wares date back to sometime between the second half of the 7th century and the start of the 8th.
+At the time, a type of earthenware called Sueki was being fired, and in its early days, seed pots used by farmers were being made.
+Subsequently it was also used to produce temple roof tiles.

-Much later on during the Momoyama period (1573-1600), when the tea ceremony had become popular with the warrior class, the name of Iga ware associated with tea bowls in particular became well-known throughout the land, due in no small part to the fact that the feudal lord of the Iga Ueno clan was very knowledgeable about tea and pottery.
-From the beginning of the Edo period (1600-1868), the thickness of this ware was reduced under the tea master Kobori Enshu and called Enshu Iga.
+Much later during the Momoyama era (1573-1600), when tea ceremony became popular with the warrior class, the name of Iga Wares—associated with tea bowls in particular—became well-known throughout the land, due in no small part to the fact that the feudal lord of the Iga Ueno clan was very knowledgeable about tea and pottery.
+From the beginning of the Edo era (1600-1868), the thickness of these wares was reduced under the tea master Kobori Enshu and called Enshu Iga.
 By the 18th century, the foundations of the present-day production center for Iga Yaki were established.

-More robust than Shigaraki Yaki that is made in a neighboring district, Iga Yaki is also slightly heavier.
-Various changes take place during firing to produce variations in color and shape according to how the kiln is fired.
-It is such yohen, "happy accidents" as the production of a glaze with a glass-like quality and surface stains from the firing as well as the sturdy forms and colors of the pieces, which characterize this ware.
-Everyday pieces of tableware are now made alongside traditional pieces of earthenware, flower vases and teacup and pots.
-It is the responsibility of the craftsmen to sustain this most ancient forms of pottery.
+More robust than the Shigaraki made in a neighboring district, Iga Yaki is also slightly heavier.
+Various changes occur during firing to produce variations in color and shape.
+It is these “yohen,” or "happy accidents," that characterize these wares, including glaze with a glass-like quality and surface stains from firing against the sturdy forms and colors of the pieces.
+Today, everyday tableware is made alongside traditional earthenware, flower vases and teacup and teapots.
+It is the responsibility of the craftsmen to sustain this most ancient form of pottery.

-It is harder and somewhat heavier in comparison to the nearby Shigaraki yaki.
-Depending on the conditions inside the kiln during firing, the color and shape of the pieces change in a phenomenon called "yohen", but the way a glass substance called vidro and how the glaze scorches, and the shape and color of the pieces themselves are what distinguishes Iga yaki.
+Iga Wares are harder and somewhat heavier in comparison to the nearby Shigaraki Yaki.
+Depending on the conditions inside the kiln during firing, the color and shape of the pieces change in a phenomenon called "yohen," but the way a glass substance called vidro and the glaze scorches, and the shape and color of the pieces themselves, are what distinguishes Iga Yaki.

 How to make

-There are two methods in creating the clay used: first, the dry clay is broken down as-is, and then it is dissolved in water, then strained.
-The resulting clay is formed using a potter’s wheel, coil work, or slab work.
-Then, the surface is marked with cloth, a spatula, or other tools before bisque firing, then it is painted and glazed before a final firing.
+There are two methods in creating the clay used: first, dry clay is broken down as-is before being dissolved in water and strained.
+The resulting clay is formed using a potter’s wheel, coil work or slab work.
+Then, the surface is marked with cloth, a spatula, or other tools before bisque firing, and is painted and glazed before a final firing.